AmitKumarDas/Decisions/blogs/pure_functions_to_rescue.md

 ### What did we see?
 In my opinion, I find this to be a lot more appealing than writing a interface & necessary typed function adhering those interfaces.
 In short a lot less code.
+The strategy itself i.e. approach to implement the polymorphic behaviour can be of many abstractions i.e. typed functions.
+Then one can have multiple specifics to each strategy and this ensures a idiomatic approach minus lots of lines of code.
+This is amazing in my opinion.

 ### References
 - https://golang.org/doc/codewalk/functions/